libmapper/libmapper/README.markdown

 choice of development strategy.^[At this time, the SWIG bindings only work for Python.
 Support for more languages, particularly Java, is in the works.]
-Another advantage of a C library is portability: we have had libmapper working on a Gumstix device, an ethernet-enabled ARM-based microcomputer running Linux that can be easily embedded directly into an instrument.
+Another advantage of a C library is portability: we have demonstrated libmapper working on a Gumstix device, an ethernet-enabled ARM-based microcomputer running Linux that can be easily embedded directly into an instrument.

 We also provide an external to integrate libmapper support into Max/MSP or [PureData](http://puredata.info) patches.

-Known conceptual limitations
+Known limitations
 ----------------------------

 The "devices and signals" metaphor encapsulated by libmapper is of